SHEDOOMTC/Basic_Moco_1/README.md

 ## Chemical Representantion and File Formats Module

-The abstractions of chemical structures requires a way to represent them in a language suitable for computation and modelling.
+The abstractions of chemical structures require a way to represent them in a language suitable for computation and modelling.
 The user will understand basic representations of chemical structures and biomolecules; how to enumerate R groups and convert between structure file types using OpenBabel and RDkit.
 Access the **[course video here](https://youtube.in)** and the **[practical video here](https://youtube.in)**.

 The PDF copy of the module is **[here](https://github.com/SHEDOOMTC/Basic_Moco_1/blob/main/Modules/Chem_Rep_File_formats/Chemical_Structure_Representation.pdf)** while the associated jupyter notebook is also available **[here](https://github.com/SHEDOOMTC/Basic_Moco_1/blob/main/Modules/Chem_Rep_File_formats/Chemical_Representations_Conversion.ipynb)**